-- Using a micrometer or caliper, measure from the outside of one flange to the outside of the other at intervals around the periphery of the coupling.
-DO NOT rotate the coupling. - Determine the maximum (B) and minimum (C) dimensions. - If the difference between the maximum and minimum exceeds the Angular dimension in Chart 1 for your sleeve size, loosen the motor or pump and place thin metal shims under the motor or pump feet until the misalignment is corrected. - 4.
-Torque down the motor or pump. - 5.
-Recheck the parallel alignment above.
+- .
+Using a micrometer or caliper, measure from the outside of one flange to the outside of the other at intervals around the periphery of the coupling.
+DO NOT rotate the coupling. - 2.
+Determine the maximum (B) and minimum (C) dimensions. - If the difference between the maximum and minimum exceeds the Angular dimension

+- in Chart 1 for your sleeve size, loosen the motor or pump and place thin metal shims under the motor or pump feet until the misalignment is corrected. - 4.
+Torque down the motor or pump.